chinamike65/hugo-tuolesi/content/book3/book3en.md

 4. Requirements for a Tantric Guru:

-A master of tantra empowerment needs to have many more conditions than a Mahayana master, and at least thirteen conditions must be met: uphold the three righteousness; be full of wisdom; be patient; be upright; No fraud; understand medicine and mantra; have compassion; know scriptures and teachings; master double ten methods;
+A master of tantra empowerment needs to have many more conditions than a Mahayana master.
+At least thirteen conditions must be met:

+Uphold the three righteousness; be full of wisdom; be patient; be upright; No fraud; understand medicine and mantra; have compassion; know scriptures and teachings; master double ten methods;

 46